 On May 5, 1821, Napoleon Bonaparte died in exile on the British-held island of Saint Helena.
 Though the cause was believed to have been stomach cancer, questions remain.

-At a lonely house on a remote island in the South Atlantic Ocean, a somber group gathered around a dying man.
+On May 5, 1821, at a lonely house on a remote island in the South Atlantic Ocean, a somber group gathered around a dying man.
 As they watched, he mumbled a few words — something about the army — and then he was gone.
 Napoleon Bonaparte, the daring French emperor who’d shaped world history for two decades, was dead.

-There, after a few years of loneliness, he died on May 5, 1821.
+There, after a few years of loneliness, he died in isolation.
 But Napoleon did not go quickly — or quietly.
 When he dictated his will in April, he said, “I die before my time, killed by the English oligarchy and its hired assassins.”

 Officially, Napoleon’s death at age 51 was attributed to stomach cancer.
 But questions lingered, especially since his doctor had refused to sign the autopsy report.
 Some even wondered if he’d been poisoned and there really were assassins behind his demise.

-Go inside the death of Napoleon Bonaparte — and the fraught aftermath.
+Go inside the death of Napoleon Bonaparte — and its controversial aftermath.

 Before Napoleon died in exile, he enjoyed a meteoric rise that few others have experienced in history.
 But of course, it wouldn’t last forever.